cometbeetle/AutoUncertainties/paper/paper.md

 the package will not prevent users from manipulating variables in a manner that implies dependence.
 Examples of this behavior, along with certain potential workarounds, can be found [here](https://autouncertainties.readthedocs.io/en/latest/index.html#current-limitations-and-future-work) in the documentation.
-In general, most binary operations involving the same variable twice will produce undesired results (for instance, performing `X - X`, where X is an `Uncertainty` object, will *not* result in a standard deviation of zero).
+In general, most binary operations involving the same variable twice will produce undesired results (for instance, performing `X - X`, where `X` is an `Uncertainty` object, will *not* result in a standard deviation of zero).

-These workarounds are nevertheless cumbersome, and cause `AutoUncertainties` to fall somewhat short of the original goals of automated error propagation.
+The workarounds are nevertheless cumbersome, and cause `AutoUncertainties` to fall somewhat short of the original goals of automated error propagation.
 In principle, this could be addressed by storing a full computational graph of the result of chained operations, similar to what is done in `uncertainties`.
 However, the complexity of such a system places it out of scope for `AutoUncertainties` at this time.